How can educators identify and address potential barriers when designing instruction?

 Draw here using your cursor or finger

-After you have generated your own ideas, learn how Mrs. Rios intends to address the barriers in her assessments (time: 1:06).
+After you have generated your own ideas, learn how Mrs. Rios intends to address the barriers in her methods (time: 1:06).

 Transcript: Ms. Rios